Medicare Advantage Enrollment Information

 Original Medicare will cover hospice care and certain costs for clinical research studies even if you purchase an Advantage plan.

-You can sign up for a Medicare Advantage plan regardless of any health problems you may have, excluding end-stage renal disease.
-There are Advantage plans that can be set up to accept people with this condition, but such special-needs plans are not universally available.
+You can sign up for a Medicare Advantage plan regardless of any health problems you may have.

 How Medicare Advantage and Original Medicare Differ

 Medicare is administered by the federal government, and Advantage plans are administered by private insurance companies approved by Medicare.
 These companies establish their own rules within Medicare guidelines, so their coverage for Part A and Part B services may have different out-of-pocket costs than does Original Medicare.